 Written by Haleigh Gorrell, RN-Medical/Surgical

 Even though it takes a specific type of individual to be a travel nurse, we cannot all be the same cookie-cutter type of person.
 Travel nursing can be a different experience for each nurse depending on the type of person they are.
 In our world of continuous learning, it is crucial to learn about yourself and what you personally require in order to live comfortably while away from home.
-Being self aware includes demonstrating regular self care, especially while out on assignment.
+Being self aware includes demonstrating regular self care, especially while out on contract.

 Great Tips for the Best Travel Nursing Experience